overhide/remotestorage-tutorial/README.md

 *Remote-storage* is a fantastic way to write your applications.

-Adding in-app purchases hopefully means you'll be able to get some kick-backs for the wonderful work you do!
+Adding in-app purchases hopefully means you'll be able to get some kick-backs for the wonderful work you do.

+Thanks for reading.